JunaidOfficialNow/array-driver/README.md

 # array-driver
 A simple utility package for manipulating arrays.
+This package contains some useful methods that can save a lot of time during development.

 ### Installation
 You can install array-driver using NPM: